mikelevins/bard/docs/bard.md

 ...and so on.

-Like other dialects of Lisp, Bard treats a list as a function call, unless you tell it not to.
-You can tell it not to by quoting the list.
+As in other dialects of Lisp, a list is treated as a function call unless you tell the language not to.
 Thus, this:

     (foo bar baz)